 When it comes to a party there is a temptation to pull out all the stops and cook something gobsmackingly impressive.
 No matter how alluring this is it will not go to plan!
-After a great deal of discussion with my parents we settled on a simple roast for the main course and, evenly though I eagerly suggested, they insisted we didn’t caramelised herbed carrots or sesame parsnips.
-To meet them halfway, as I do love making life difficult for myself, I insisted I’d make a parsnip purée to accompany the roasted carrots and purple-sprouting broccoli.
+After a great deal of discussion with my parents we settled on a simple roast for the main course and, evenly though I eagerly suggested, they insisted we didn’t need caramelised herbed carrots or sesame parsnips.
+To meet them halfway, as I do love making life difficult for myself, I insisted I’d make a parsnip purée to accompany the Yorkshire puddings, roasted carrots and purple-sprouting broccoli.
 For a bog-standard Sunday roast, a purée is completely unnecessary when all you want it hearty, nourishing and girdle-busteringly stodgy.
 This was my attempt to make the meal more haute cuisine, and, although the dish didn’t quite resemble a Michelin-starred roast, the parsnip worked wonders.
 This addition of soft maple syrup-spiked sweetness pillowing the salty meat and crispy roast potatoes introduced more flavours to the plate and was a welcome respite to the richness of the meal, especially once doused in gravy made from the meat juices.

 Another complication arose in the form of two separate desserts.
 My dad is a crumble connoisseur so one had to be on the menu.
 Seasonality is important so it was an opportunity to make the most of the rhubarb before it disappears for another year.
 Gently stewed with chunks of pear in brown sugar, cinnamon and clove, the rhubarb became soft like butter before I added a star anise and left it to marinate.
 Once laden into baking dishes I sprinkled the fruit with chunks of roasted hazelnut for a delicious crunch then topped with the crumble.